Jgeissler14/linkedin-influencer-agent/README.md

 3️⃣ **Doppelganger Agent** – rewrites the target's post using the style inferred from the influencer posts.

+The doppelganger also checks if the target post is personal or educational and strips any personal references.

 All these agents rely on Selenium tools that require several env variables.
 Check the `.env.example` file for details.